Ailuridaes/SimpleTodoApi/README.md

-# SanDiegoTopSpotsApi
+# SimpleTodoApi
 ###API backend to for simple todo list app

-Utilized by webpage in [this repository](https://github.com/Ailuridaes/SimpleTodoApp).
+Utilized by web application in [this repository](https://github.com/Ailuridaes/SimpleTodoApp).

 ### Technologies Used:
 - C#